*Home learning update*

 We will send you an email with your child's log in details.
 We are working hard to get them to you as soon as we can.
 We thank you for your patience.

 Meanwhile, enjoy the sunshine and continue to work on the activities set below.

-Try to keep up with Numbots, phonics and reading over the holidays.
+Try to up with Numbots, phonics and reading over the holidays.
 Maybe you could write about what you're doing to show me when you're back at school?